Search and Hit Enter

 Lemons

-Lemon juice is of course a low FODMAP fruit juice.
-Interestingly though, it does have an upper limit!
-3/4 cup of lemon juice or 187g is considered a moderate serve of fructans.
+Lemon zest is low FODMAP in serves of up to 324g.
+In 325g serves, it contains moderate amounts of fructans.
 I am yet to meet a single person who could consume that in a single sitting, though.

 Limes

 Until writing this list, I had no idea that limes have a higher FODMAP threshold than lemons.
-Lime juice is low FODMAP in 250g serves, or 1 cup per person.
-I owe you a drink if you can consume that much lime juice in one go (perhaps a margarita?)
+Lime juice is low FODMAP in serves of up to 278g.
+In 279g serves, it contains moderate amounts of fructans.
+I owe you a drink if you can consume that much lime juice in one go (perhaps a margarita?).

 Mandarins

 I must admit that I don’t give mandarins the time they deserve.
-My preferences aside, however; mandarins are low FODMAP in 90g serves, which is roughly 1 medium fruit.
+My preferences aside, however; mandarins are low FODMAP in serves of up to 96g.
+In 97g serves, they contain moderate amounts of fructose.

 Mangosteen

-Mangosteens are considered by Monash to be low FODMAP in 50g serves (which is two medium fruit).
+Mangosteens are considered by Monash to be low FODMAP in serves of up to 102g.
+In 103g serves, they contain moderate amounts of fructans.

 Mixed peel

-Personally, there’s only one time of year that I care about the FODMAP content of mixed peel, and that time is Easter.
-Mixed peel is low FODMAP in 50g serves per person, which is approximately 1/3 cup.
+Personally, there is only one time of year that I care about the FODMAP content of mixed peel and that time is Easter.
+Mixed peel is low FODMAP in serves of up to 97g.
+In 98g serves, it contains moderate amounts of fructans.

 Oranges

-The Monash app only has an entry of Naval oranges at the time of writing.
+The Monash app only has an entry of Naval oranges as of November 2025.
 I thought that was interesting given the varieties available, but here we are.
-Naval oranges are considered low FODMAP in 130g or 1 medium orange servings.
+Naval oranges are considered low FODMAP in serves of up to 151g.
+In 152g serves, they contain moderate amounts of fructose.

 Papaya

-A Thai papaya salad has been on my list of things to make ever since my trip to Thailand last year.
-Luckily for me, green papaya is low FODMAP in 140g or 1 cup serves per person.
-Monash says that it remains low FODMAP in servings up to 500g per person.
+A Thai papaya salad has been on my list of things to make ever since my trip to Thailand (in 2021, mind you!).
+Luckily for me, green papaya is low FODMAP in servings up to 500g per person.

 Passionfruit